-Your Manager’s Toolbox instructors bring years of management training and experience working with leaders from a variety of industries.
+Manager’s Toolbox instructors bring years of management training and experience working with leaders from a variety of industries.
 In these training sessions, your instructor will instill a new found confidence in your management skills, zero in on real life challenges you are experiencing and provide tools you need to resolve them effectively, create a safe environment for honest interchange with others in the group, and challenge you to apply the learned techniques in your environment.

 Nobody said managing would be easy, and whether you’ve been managing for years or you’re looking forward to that promotion into management, you’ll become your best with tried-and-true techniques, strategies and “how-to’s for management success.

-Leading From the Middle with Brian Rawson, MBA
+Leading from the middle with Brian Rawson, MBA

 Leading from the middle requires the ability to interpret your organization’s vision and goals.
 Effective managers learn to bridge employee needs with organizational goals.
 They understand why it is necessary for both the organization and its customers and employees to receive mutual benefits.
 Managers in the middle have the unique challenge of bridging team needs with upper management requirements.

-Attitude Changes Everything with Dotty Harpool, MBA
+Attitude changes everything with Dotty Harpool, MBA

 Your employees will automatically be drawn to a manager with a positive, “can-do” attitude.
 As a manager, you choose how you react to situations.
 You choose how people will affect your mood.
 And you choose how you treat and react to your employees and customers.
 Attitude changes how you respond to your day to day challenges.

-Organizing and Prioritizing Projects with DeAnn Sullivan, PMP
+Organizing and prioritizing projects with DeAnn Sullivan, PMP

 In today’s workplace the emphasis is on execution.
 Among other traits, solid execution depends on working on the right things, in the right order, with the appropriate investment of time, energy and resources.
 This session reminds and exposes you, the manager, to the basic tools of successful project execution.

-Running a Productive Meeting with Dotty Harpool, MBA
+Running a productive meeting with Dotty Harpool, MBA

 While meetings are great tools for discussing issues, brainstorming and building team cohesiveness, they can also be unproductive and meaningless.
 This session will cover key strategies for leading a meeting that is productive, action-oriented and helps achieve your goals.
 After this session you will have the tools you need to conduct and participate in efficient, effective meetings.

-Fostering Teamwork with Dr. Don Hackett
+Fostering teamwork with Don Hackett, Ph.D.